F286/f286.github.io/_posts/2017-11-25-app-process.md

 ## Development

 Development is the adding of art assets to the app, and fleshing out the app based on the prototype.
-It involves artists (to create art assets), programmers (to create the app) and designers (to make sure the overall vision is being achieved).
-Once art assets are created, it becomes very difficult to change anything, so we should be careful on the timing of the creation of art assets.
+It involves artists, programmers to create the app and designers to make sure the overall vision is being achieved.
+Once art assets are created, it becomes difficult to change things, so we should be careful on the timing of the creation of art assets.

 Finally a polish phase can be useful, this is what brings the app from 90% to 100%.
-It involves mostly programmers.
-I general we should not change functionality here, but fix all the little issues that will make the app seem slightly cheap.
+In general functionality does not change here.
 Polished graphics with Disney's [Illusion of Life](https://vimeo.com/93206523), interactions that feel good and don't hitch, short load times and gameplay tweaks.